AlexGill4rd/MCBackdoor-Web/README.md

 ## Rules
 The plugin is made for educational purposes only.
 It is forbidden to use this in practice.
 I just made it to expand my knowledge.
 Because of this I decided to omit certain things so that it is not possible to use by a script kiddy.

+You can judge my code, but just keep in mind that this is made from 5 months of experience.
+Keep your judgment reasonable.